The problem

 User side

-The website became easier to navigate, important pages became easier to reach, and the overall experience became more consistent.
+The website became easier to navigate because priority pages had clearer paths and page layouts became more consistent.
+Users could reach important information with fewer steps, and the overall experience felt less fragmented.
 After launch, bounce rate dropped by 12%.

 Business side